aleshaleksey/fansys23/movement-exploration.md

 - **Precipitation.** (Rain, snow, sleet, ash.)
 This can lead to poor visibility, difficult movement due to boggy ground or accumulation, or even collapse of structures (snow, ash).
 - **Wind.** Can damage structures.
 Can knock prone smaller creature and impede movement.
 Dangerous for flying creatures.
 Makes ranged attacks difficult.
 - **Temperature.** Very low or high temperatures.
 Being in temperatures an entity is not acclimatised to can quickly lead to exhaustion (hypothermia, hyperthermia, dehydration) or even death.
 It is more difficult to recuperate under these conditions.
 In particular, trying to recuperate in unameliorated camps may require a roll, or be impossible.
 - **Visibility.** Poor visibility is usually caused be caused by extreme precipitation, fog, murky water, cosmic clouds or darkness.
 It is easier to hide, and harder to detect, navigate and aim in poor visibility.
-In zero visibility targeted attacks with range and reach weapons, as well as certain spells are impossible, and other targeted attacks suffer a penalty.
+In zero visibility ranged targeted attacks and those made with reach weapons have a 5/6 miss chance (if you can locate the correct square for your target in the first place!), certain spells cannot be cast.
 In areas of zero (extreme) visibility all creatures are considered for all intents and purposes BOTH **blinded** and **invisible**. **NB:** Visibility can refer to senses other than sight in some exotic cases.

 Any given inclement weather phenomenon may cause more than one effect.
 Here are some suggested ratings.
 - **Fog**/**Mist**: Poor/Zero visibility.